 Marc Rader

 Marc is the Senior Pastor at Gymea Baptist Church and has been on staff at Gymea since 1997.
 He is also a faculty member at Morling College, the Baptist theological college of NSW & ACT where he teaches in Biblical Studies and Preaching.
-Originally from Canada, Marc is married to Nicole (an Aussie) and they have three daughters, Amaris, Amelia and Lucy.
+Originally from Canada, Marc is married to Nicole (an Aussie) and they have three adult daughters.

 Melisa Giles